Stella Henderson: Early life and education

 Henderson was initially interested in a career in law, although women were not permitted to practise law at the time.
 With the help of William Izard, who employed her, she began working in a law firm while attending classes at Canterbury College.
-Izard subsequently approached the local Member of Parliament, G.W.
+Izard subsequently approached the local member of parliament, G.W.
 Russell, to introduce a private member's bill to Parliament to enable women to qualify as barristers and solicitors.
-The legislation, the Female Law Practitioners Act, was passed in 1896 and Henderson passed her final L.L.B exams in 1898.
+The legislation, the Female Law Practitioners Act, was passed in 1896 and Henderson passed her final LLB exams in 1898.

 Throughout this period, Henderson was developing her political views.
 She and her sisters Elizabeth and Christina joined a socialist group, as well as the National Council of Women, and signed the petition for women's suffrage that won New Zealand women the vote in 1893.
 All three sisters were also strong supporters of the Prohibition movement, as their father Daniel had died when the family was still young due to alcoholism.